austincloudguru/ansible-role-common/README.md

 Common
 =========
 Role for common things that are installed on every server.

+Actions Completed:
+  - Users
+  - Gropuip

 Right now, it just manages users/groups/sudoers and installs zsh.
 It's not really for anybody else but me.

 Requirements
 ------------
-This role is tested on Ubuntu 18.04 and CentOS8.
+This role is tested on Ubuntu 18.04 and Amazon Linux 2.

 Role Variables
 --------------